 I was at my yoga studio when the terror hit.
 Anxiety over where I would practice yoga in Madison soon transformed into terror as I realized all the things I’d be losing when I moved away from Chicago.
 The things I was originally excited about now terrified me, and I felt myself pumping the brakes.
 Why did I feel the need to make a new city my own?
 I had already made a city my own!
 I had my routines, my favorite restaurants, and my cozy neighborhood, and I was leaving all that behind.
 It was scary.
 The terror reached a new level that weekend while I was at brunch.
 Surrounded by friends who warmed my heart like a comfort blanket, I became terrified at the idea of leaving them.
 I had no friends in Madison; I had no security blanket.
 I understand that Chicago and Madison are not that far apart, but I also understand that people always say they’ll visit, but then never do.
 I realized that I would no longer be a bike ride away from my loving, funny, and supportive tribe, and I was scared at the idea of finding new friends, and leaving my old ones.
 Starting a new chapter meant finishing another.

-With the frightened feeling in the pit of my stomach, I started doubting my decision to leave.
+With the frightened feeling in the pit of my stomach, I started doubting my decision to leave, thanks to the psychology of moving.
 Was this even the right choice for me?
 All of a sudden the job and apartment that I had complained about endlessly seemed so homey, so right.
 To me, wheezing radiator, you are perfect.
 Desk job, I love you.
 Why did I need to leave?
 Maybe I was just being selfish.
 Maybe I could reach my full potential right where I was at.
 Maybe comfort was more important than adventure.
 The idea of physically moving allowed doubt to encroach on my mind even further.
 How was I going to pack and move and unpack all this stuff I had accumulated?
 Moving is a hassle, staying where you are comfortable is easy, and easy was looking really great to me in that moment.

 4. Apprehensive enthusiasm